George Finch (councillor): Political career

 Following his election as council leader, Finch embroiled himself in a disagreement with the council's chief executive, Monica Fogarty, over the flying of a Pride Progress flag outside the council building.
 He asked for the flag to be removed, but Fogarty rejected his request.
 This prompted Reform's leader, Nigel Farage, to suggest it was time she "looked for another job".
 At a meeting on 4 September, Finch's cabinet voted to strip the chief executive of responsibility for deciding what flags can be flown outside its building, and handed the decision to the council's chairman.
 On 25 September, Judy Falp, a fellow Warwickshire councillor, told a council meeting the "matter was handled very badly", particularly as Finch had chosen not to support the chief executive.

 In September 2025 he addressed an event at his party's annual conference titled "The lost boys: a response to the crisis facing young men", held in Birmingham, where he describing sixth form education as a "complete joke" that helps teenagers to develop a "woke mindset", and called for the teaching of subjects such as engineering and design technology.

 In a Daily Mail article published on 13 October 2025, Finch alleged he was called a "racist" and a "fascist" and assaulted during a confrontation a few days earlier in Nuneaton, and blamed what he called "the dangerous rhetoric of Labour and the Greens" for the incident.

 In October 2025, Finch wrote to Bridget Phillipson, the Secretary of State for Education, seeking permission to launch a review of the rules governing pupils' eligibility for home to school transport in Warwickshire, arguing that allowing local authorities to set the criteria for eligibility could save money.
 Phillipson criticised the move as an attempt to take "children back to the Victorian era" when it emerged that a review could see children as young as eight having to walk up to five miles a day to and from school.
 Finch subsequently accused Phillipson of using his letter as a "political football" to attack both him and Warwickshire County Council, telling BBC CWR: "People have said I want to increase [the statutory distance] to five miles.
 I don't.
 I never said I want to.
-All I did was a wrote a letter to Secretary of State asking for more devolved powers."
+All I did was send a letter to the Secretary of State asking for more devolved powers.".